 Read Part Two of ‘Rock the Knight’ with Lou Taylor next week where he talks about Blind Fury, Tommy Vance, Malcolm Dome, Jet records, Persian Risk and more…

-JUST FOR THE RECORD 2017.
 PART ONE of an interview with Lou Taylor.
-Taken from the documentary We Sold Our Soul for Rock n Roll also a catch up at new digital media building The Word in South Shields 26th January 2017.
+Taken from the documentary We Sold Our Soul for Rock n Roll also at The Word, South Shields 26th January 2017.